Rise of Super Apps: What is It and Importance of It In Modern Technology World

 Amazon is not behind in the race and showed its ambition to launch a super app.
 Being a well-known eCommerce giant, Amazon now offers multiple services such as Amazon Pay, Amazon Pantry, Amazon Prime (entertainment services), and more.
 Amazon is all set to unite all services in one app.

 Grab is one of the popular ride-hailing companies, founded in Malaysia.
 It allows users to book a cab as per their preferences.
 Along with the transport service, Grab’s super app also offers an extensive range of services such as groceries, digital payment services, delivery services, video streaming, and many more.
 With 2.8 million drivers, Grab has made its way into the ASEAN market as it offers everything to its users without any hassle.

 Why Your Conventional Business Needs Super App

 From the above discussion, we can admit that conventional businesses can leverage super apps as it offers multiple services to users.
-It is evident that super apps make sense in today’s digital world, especially for enterprises that already have a strong customer base and want to expand their services.
+It is evident that super app development makes sense in today’s digital world, especially for entrepreneurs that already have a strong customer base and want to expand their services.

 Here you can also consider the example of a well-known food delivery company, Zomato, that has quickly adapted the grocery delivery model amid the Corona pandemic.